mikecoram/prepare/README.md

 mocha

 ### Requirements
-PostgreSQL database (Postgres.app for Mac is very convenient)
+PostgreSQL database (Postgres.app is good for local testing on a Mac)

 ### Setup
 ~~~~